The Cisco 3800 series access point is a solid choice of AP from Cisco.

 Can the AP coexist with a DAS System?

-DAS systems are Distributed Antenna Systems and are normally deployed to deliver 3G / 4G services to buildings.
+DAS systems are Distributed Antenna Systems and are normally deployed to deliver 3G / 4G (no doubt soon 5G) services to buildings.
 The 3800 series include band pass filters to ensure they can co-exist with this type of system without interference.

 The Cisco 3800 and High Density User Experience?